Content creation can be overwhelming, but it doesn’t have to be

 This is especially true when you’re thinking about moving part of your business online, or improving what’s already there.
 Your solutions depend on your budget, the level of success you’ve had so far, whether you’re a one-person operation or have a few other people on your team, and your personal preferences.

 The online tools you use, the social media platforms you choose, and the kind of content you provide are all based on what you sell and the people for whom you create it.

 That said, there is one thing all creatives have in common that gives you an advantage.

-The heart of every creative niche business is its fans
+The heart of every creative niche business is its devoted following

-If you’ve moved beyond the hobby stage, you have fans.
-Your business exists because there are people who love your work.
-These are the people who become repeat buyers, and they’re the key to continued success.
+Your business exists because there are people who love your work and tell their friends about you, whether you’re an interior designer, a pottery teacher, or an expert woodworker.
+These are the people who become repeat customers, and they’re the key to continued success.

 That’s why it’s absolutely vital to make sure you show up in front of them regularly.

-Stay in front of your fans with content built on a solid foundation
+Stay in front of your fans with layered content built steadily over time and on purpose

 A cohesive plan that layers on content, bit by bit, is what will keep you in front of your audience.
 It’s the process that allows frequent sharing and engagement to happen, so that instead of a single blip on the radar you’re like a heartbeat, regular and consistent, and alive to folks who might otherwise forget you exist.